smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 To provide a way to notify the HMI of the required support for apps, we will add new notification messages `Request Additional Support` and `Ping Apps` to the Protocol Spec and new RPCs `RequestAdditionalSupport` and `PingApps` to the HMI_API.

 ### Protocol Spec
-The message `Request Additional Support` has two parameters `appName` and `requiredAdditionalSupport`.
-Also, the message `Ping Apps` has a parameter `appName`.
-The description of these parameter is shown as below.
+The message `Request Additional Support` has two parameters: `appName` and `requiredAdditionalSupport`.
+Also, the message `Ping Apps` has a parameter called `appName`.
+The descriptions of these parameters are shown below.

 <b>Table 1.</b> Additional Frame Info Definitions on Protocol spec